 If you’re using this config and you’ve found a setup it doesn’t work for, please yell at me on Twitter and I’ll probably add a note to this post!

-Thanks for reading all the way through! 🥰 If you'd like to get in touch or check out what else I've worked on, here's some links you might be interested in.
+Hey, thanks for reading all the way through!
+If you'd like to get in touch or keep up with what I'm working on, here's where you can find me on the usual places.